oracle-samples/maa/fmw_schemas_exp_imp/README.md

 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

 # FMW Database Schemas Export and Import Scripts
 These scripts are designed to export and import the FMW database metadata repository from a source database to a target database.
-This method can be used to migrate the database used by an FMW domain as an alternative to rman restore or Data Guard approaches.
+This method can be used to migrate the database used by an FMW domain as an alternative to rman backup and restore or Data Guard approaches.

 | Script name  | Description |
 | ------------- | ------------- |